dracoignis-000/emit.com/README.md

 - Economic Analysis: Excel-based economic analysis and data analytics.
 - Programming: Career Essentials in Software Development, Programming Foundations, and Software Development best practices.
 ---
-# 📜 Project Information

-## 1️⃣ -> Agro Park
-- The Agro Park is a web-based application that aims to help farmers manage their crops and improve their yields.
-It provides various features such as buying & selling of crops, crop advice, market prices, and a forum for farmers to connect with each other.
-In addition it provides logistic support so the farmer is in charger from the beginnig to the end

 ---